kiwi0fruit/pandoctools/README.md

 **macOS notice!**

 If on macOS 10.13 you should use `"py-pandoc-crossref<0.3.6.3"`.
-You can modify CLI command into `pandoctools "py-pandoc-crossref<0.3.6.3"` or istall additionally after the main installation (`conda install xxx` or `pip install xxx`).
+You can modify CLI command into `pandoctools "py-pandoc-crossref<0.3.6.3"` or istall additionally after the main installation (`conda install -c defaults -c conda-forge xxx` or `pip install xxx`).
 That is the latest version that supports both panflute and macOS 10.13.

 ### Short instructions: